Beilinson--Lichtenbaum phenomenon for motivic cohomology: -invariance and comparison with Bloch's cycle complexes

 \begin{theorem}[Comparison to classical motivic cohomology] Let $X$ be an ind-smooth scheme over a Dedekind domain $B$.
 Then for every integer $i \geqslant 0$, the classical-motivic comparison map

 is an equivalence in the derived category $\mathcal{D}(\Z)$. \end{theorem}

 \begin{proof} If the Dedekind domain $B$ contains a field, then it is a filtered colimit of smooth algebras over this field, and the result is a consequence of \cite[Corollary~$6.4$]{elmanto_motivic_2023}.
 We assume now that the Dedekind domain $B$ is of mixed characteristic.

-It suffices to prove the result rationally, and modulo $p$ for every prime number $p$.
-The result rationally is \cite[Proposition~$6.2$]{bouis_motivic_2024}.
+It suffices to prove the result rationally, and modulo $p$ for every prime number~$p$.

+The result rationally is a consequence of the rational splitting of algebraic $K$-theory induced by Adams operations.
+More precisely, we use the splitting induced by \cite[Lemma~4.11]{bouis_motivic_2024} for the filtrations $\text{Fil}^\star_{\text{cla}} \text{K}(-; \Q)$ (which is $\N$-indexed by construction) and $\text{Fil}^\star_{\text{mot}} \text{K}(-; \Q)$ (which is $\N$-indexed by \cite[Proposition~4.46]{bouis_motivic_2024}).
+These decompositions are compatible with the classical-motivic comparison map because of the compatibility between the associated Adams operations (\cite[Section~4.1]{bouis_motivic_2024}).

 Let $p$ be a prime number.
 By \cite[Corollary~$4.4$]{geisser_motivic_2004}, Nisnevich-locally, the classical motivic complex $\F_p(i)^{\text{cla}}$ lives in degrees at most $i$, so the natural composite map

 naturally factors through a composite map

 in the derived category $\mathcal{D}(\F_p)$.
 By \cite[Theorems~$1.2\,(2)$ and~$1.3$]{geisser_motivic_2004} and \cite[Theorem~$5.8$ and Example~$5.9$]{bhatt_syntomic_2023}, this composite map is an equivalence.
 Moreover, by Corollary~\ref{corollarymotivicoverPrüferlowdegrees}, the middle term is naturally identified with the motivic complex $\F_p(i)^{\text{mot}}(X)$.
 The second map is then an equivalence by Theorem~\ref{theoremBLPrüfer}, so the natural map